teambrookvale/teambrookvale.github.io/articles.md

 layout: default
 title: Articles - Team Brookvale
 permalink: /articles
-description: "We develop software products and provide digital platform engineering services on the Northern Beaches of Sydney"
+description: "We develop software products and provide digital platform engineering services in Sydney and on the Gold Coast"
 ---

 <div class="articlespage">